Kyagara/discord-esports/README.md

 ### Bot Settings

-The bot needs the following permissions:
+The bot needs the ability of creating slash comamnds and the following permissions:

 - Send Messages
 - Embed Links